cogneon/lernos/en/src/6-blog.md

 # Blog

-You find the lernOS blog [in the German version of the website](https://lernos.org/en/blog/).
-From 16th of August 2024 onwards all blog posts are published in German and English (in one post).
+You find the lernOS blog [in the German version of the website](https://lernos.org/de/blog/).
+We are not providing english versions right now but you can use the translator of choice to translate the posts in any language.